vrchatapi/vrchatapi.github.io/UserAPI/Logout.md

 # Logout

-This API allows you to logout
+This endpoint invalidates auth cookie.
+Will probably fail if you call this with just auth header

 ## Request Method
 PUT

 ## Endpoint
     https://api.vrchat.cloud/api/1/logout

 ## Requires Authentication
 Yes

-## Returns

-  Nothing, seems to be stuck during sending, cancel the request to log out completely.